Inflectra/rapise-documentation/docs/Libraries/HTMLObject.md

 **Returns:**

-Object: Rectangle of the element if it became visible, 'null' otherwise.
+object: Rectangle of the element if it became visible, 'null' otherwise.